Skip to main content

 Normal campaigns are the ideal way to play.
 They tend to end when it is becoming clear who the winners will be and before matchups against other players can start to feel repetitive.
 They last long enough for each warband to really grow and develop and to have a natural narrative emerge from the campaign.

 Long campaigns are for those that don't mind playing the same warband for a long time and don't mind having runaway winners.
-If you want to see your Heroes grow into incredibly powerful units that tear through mere mortals, or want a particular epic narrative with a very deeply understood cast of warbands and Faction Agents, this may be the length for you.
+If you want to see your Heroes grow into incredibly powerful units that tear through mere mortals, or want a particular epic narrative with a very deeply understood cast of warbands and neutral Heroes, this may be the length for you.
 Game balance can start getting wonky towards the end, but this is part of the charm for some players.

 The following table describes structures for various player counts.
 In all but the eight player campaigns, it is possible to play an equal number of regular games against all opponents.
 This isn't strictly necessary but encouraged to keep variety levels high for everyone.